Massachusetts cop serving warrant is shot, killed, reports say

 A police officer on Cape Cod, Massachusetts, was shot in the head and killed Thursday while serving a warrant, and a suspect was in custody, local media reported.

-A Boston 25 reporter, citing a Yarmouth Police source, said the unnamed K-9 officer “died after being shot in the head” in Barnstable and the officer's family had been notified.
+A Boston 25 reporter, citing a Yarmouth Police source, said the K-9 officer “died after being shot in the head” in Barnstable and the officer's family had been notified.

+Massachusetts State Police identified the deceased as Officer Sean Gannon in a tweet Thursday night and offered their condolences to the Yarmouth Police Department.

+"With a heavy heart, our condolences go out tonight to our brothers & sisters of the @yarmouthpolice & to Officer Sean Gannon's family and friends," the tweet said.
+"We are also praying tonight for the recovery of Officer Gannon's K9 partner, who was also injured in today's tragic incident."

 The shooting unfolded around 3:30 p.m. while the officer, who was with two state troopers, was serving a warrant before getting shot, Fox 25 Boston reported.